suhay/zygote-cart/README.md

 ## Google Analytics Integration

 By default, Zygote will send cart events to Analytics if Analytics are found on the site.
 It will also send ecommerce order information.
-To disable this, set the `googleAnalytics` prop to `false`:
+To disable this, set the `googleAnalytics` property to `false`:

 ```jsx
 <Cart googleAnalytics={false} />